inflection-engineering/website/src/pages/why-us.md

 ![Two lighthouses lighting one spot from two directions](/assets/twin.png){.img-right}

-At Deliveroo, we built a repeating pattern: identify the _systemic_ problem, align the organisation, execute the change, leave it working and self-healing.
+Across our careers we've built a repeating pattern: identify the _systemic_ problem, align the organisation, execute the change, leave it working and self-healing.

-**We migrated Kafka with zero customer impact** — 40+ teams, 30k messages/second, no downtime.
-AWS turned it into their playbook. **We stopped recurring incidents** by making reliability work as visible as features. **We hired 85% of open roles** and left a trained team to scale it. **We never slowed product velocity** to do any of it.
+**We've migrated Kafka with zero customer impact** — 40+ teams, 30k messages/second, no downtime.
+AWS turned it into their playbook. **We've stopped recurring incidents** by making reliability work as visible as features. **We've built hiring pipelines, used them** and left a trained team to scale it. **And we've helped _increase_ product velocity** while we did it.

-This gave leadership their weekends back.
+Each time, we gave leadership their weekends back.
 Board questions became easier to answer.
-The 3am escalations stopped.
+Sleeping-hours escalations went quiet.

 Together, we're more effective than separately: